volodymyrhudyma/blog/content/blog/2020-10-07-debounce-in-javascript.md

 **Debouncing** is a programming technique used to ensure that complex and time-consuming tasks are not executed too often.

-It limits the rate at which a function can be fired.
+Debounce function in JavaScript is a higher-order function that limits the rate at which callback function is executed.

+> A **higher order function** is a function that takes a function as an argument, or returns a function

 ## Example use cases